DSIP (Delta Sleep-Inducing Peptide)

 • Typical Delivered Amount: 500–1000 mcg approximately 30 minutes before bedtime

-• Frequency: Every night, 5 days on / 2 days off
+• Frequency: Nightly, commonly 5 days on / 2 days off

 • Cycle Length: 4–8 weeks on / 1–4 weeks off

-DSIP is believed to influence neurological pathways involved in sleep regulation, stress response, and circadian signaling.
+DSIP is believed to influence neurological and neuroendocrine pathways involved in sleep regulation, circadian rhythms, stress responses, and hormonal signaling.

 • Potential improvement in sleep quality